BitcoinDesign/Guide/guide/onboarding/protecting-a-wallet.md

    height = 800
 %}

-This is an easy and convenient way to switch between revealed and hidden states, but still makes it easy for anyone else to reveal your information if they have access to your device.
+This is an easy and convenient way to switch between revealed and hidden states, but still makes it easy for anyone else to reveal user information if they have access to their device.

 ## Entering a PIN to reveal information